Stefan Cebara: Zlaté Moravce

 In February 2015, Cebara was reported to have signed with ViOn Zlaté Moravce of the Fortuna Liga.

 Vojvodina

-After spending six months with Lithuanian A Lyga club Utenis Utena, on 10 July 2017 Cebara signed a two-year-deal with Serbian club Vojvodina Novi Sad.
+After spending six months with Lithuanian A Lyga club Utenis Utena, Cebara signed a two-year deal with Serbian club Vojvodina Novi Sad on 10 July 2017.

 Valour FC

 On 3 April 2020, Cebara signed with Canadian Premier League side Valour FC.
 He made his debut for Valour on August 16 against Cavalry FC.
-In December 2022, Valour announced Cebara would be departing the club.
+In December 2022, Valour announced that Cebara would be departing the club.

+Spain

+Following his departure from Winnipeg, he returned to the European circuit to play in the Gibraltar Football League with Europa.
+In 2024, he joined El Ejido in the Spanish Tercera Federación.

+Thailand

+In 2025, he joined Rayong in the Thai League 1.

 International career

 Cebara was 19 when he made his debut in the Canadian youth program in 2011 with coach Valerio Gazzola.
-He represented the Canadian national under-20 team at the 2011 CONCACAF U-20 Championship.
+He represented the Canada national under-20 team at the 2011 CONCACAF U-20 Championship.

-On 14 March 2013, Cebara received his first call up by the Canadian national team for friendlies against Japan and Belarus.
+On 14 March 2013, Cebara received his first call up by the Canada national team for friendlies against Japan and Belarus.
 He made his first appearance on 22 March as a second half sub for Kyle Bekker during a 2–1 defeat to Japan.